 - Chronic Liver Disease: Progressive destruction of the liver that is caused by a host of other life-threatening diseases.
 The signs and symptoms are tiredness, hyperventilation, jaundice and bruising.

-- Crohn’s Disease: This disease affects the digestive system is when the bowel or intestine are inflamed.
+- Crohn’s Disease: This disease affects the digestive system when the bowel or intestine are inflamed.
 The symptoms include belly pain, fever, loss of appetite, changes in bowel movements, weight loss and drowsiness.

-- Gastroesophageal Reflux: A disease where the part of the stomach that holds it closed and is allowing acid to come from the stomach into the throat.
+- Gastroesophageal Reflux: A disease where the part of the stomach that holds it closed is allowing acid to come from the stomach into the throat.
 Some typical symptoms of this disease are cough, asthma, damaged teeth or laryngitis.

 - Gastrointestinal Hemorrhaging: When there is bleeding in the digestive system caused by some non-serious conditions but also may be due to Gastrointestinal problems or intestinal polyps in the digestive system.
 The symptoms might include bleeding from the rectum, blood on toilet paper or in toilet bowl or vomiting blood.

 - Inflammatory Bowel Disease (IBD): When the intestines become swollen and red.
 The severity of the disease differs as it progresses.
 Some days it can be debilitating and other days it can be manageable.
 Symptoms of IBD are stomach cramps, bloody stool, urgency when going to the bathroom, fever, hunger loss, anemia and weight loss.

 - Interstitial Cyctitis: The bladder wall becomes inflamed and causes a painful stomach pressure.
 This can be misdiagnosed as a urinary tract infection and people go years without a correct diagnosis.
 It is very painful and the symptoms include pain during intercourse, urinating frequently, pelvic pain and inflammatory bowel disease (IBD).